Biography

 Now

 George Fenton lives in London.
 He is a BASCA Fellow which makes him just one of 18 songwriters and composers to have been bestowed this huge honour.
 He is also a member of the Academy of Motion Picture Arts and Sciences, and is a visiting professor at the Royal College of Music and the University of Nottingham.
 He continues to compose for film, television, and theatre.
-Last year saw the release of Cold Pursuit with Liam Neeson and Red Joan starring Judi Dench and Sophie Cookson and so far this year, we’ve had ‘The Secret: Dare To Dream’ and BBC’s new Talking Heads and subsequently produced at London’s The Bridge Theatre.
+Recent film and TV credits include Cold Pursuit, The Secret: Dare To Dream, the BBC’s Talking Heads series which was subsequently produced at London’s The Bridge Theatre., The Duke, Allelujah and BBC One’s Wild Isles narrated by David Attenborough..